robertdavidrowland/pricebasket/README.md

 ## Overview

-Write a program and associated unit tests that can price a basket of goods taking into account some special offers.
+A program and associated unit tests that can price a basket of goods taking into account some special offers.

 The goods that can be purchased, together with their normal prices are: